freenas/freenas-docs/userguide/storage.rst

 pre-plan the number of disks in a vdev and to stripe additional vdevs using :ref:`Volume Manager` as additional capacity is needed.

-However, this is not an option if you do not have open drive ports or the ability to add a SAS/SATA HBA card.
-In this case, you can replace one disk at a time with a larger disk, wait for the resilvering process to incorporate the new disk into the pool completes, then repeat with another disk until all of the disks have been replaced.
+However, this is not an option if there are no open drive ports and a SAS/SATA HBA card cannot be added.
+In this case, one disk at a time can be replaced with a larger disk, waiting for the resilvering process to incorporate the new disk into the pool, then repeating with another disk until all of the original disks have been replaced.

 The safest way to perform this is to use a spare drive port or an eSATA port and a hard drive dock.
-In this case, you can perform the following steps:
+The process follows these steps:

 #.
 Shut down the system.